Student Safety Campaign

 'We don't want to come dine with you - Think Safe,

-North Wales Fire and Rescue Service is currently running
+North Wales Fire and Rescue Service is currently running the 'We

-of cooking safely.
+importance of cooking safely.

-Cooking is the cause of over half of all accidental fires
+Cooking is the cause of over half of all accidental fires in

-in North Wales - this new campaign highlights the dangers of
+North Wales - this new campaign highlights the dangers of

 getting distracted whilst you are preparing food and the risks